 When This Actually Helps Close Sales

 I used to think digital mockups were just a "nice extra."
-But I've noticed specific situations where they make the difference:
+But I've noticed specific situations where curtain visualization makes the difference.

 Visualization doesn't convince clients — it removes uncertainty.